bvz2000/use/README.md

 Along those lines, if you wanted a use package that does not use versions, you would simply create a use package named `maya.use`.
 It would be presented to the user as `maya`.

 Essentially, baked versions are simply version numbers that are baked into the use package names.

+#
+### Environmental Variables
+The use system understands the following environmental variables that can modify how the use system itself works.
+These variables are optional, but if they are used, must be set in the shell where the end user is invoking the use command:

+##### USE_PKG_AUTO_VER_SEARCH_PATHS

+This is a list of paths where the system will look for use packages that it will auto-version.
+Defaults to `/opt/apps/`

+##### USE_PKG_BAKED_VER_SEARCH_PATHS

+This is a list of paths where the system will look for use packages that have versions baked into their names.
+Defaults to `/opt/use/`

+##### USE_PKG_SEARCH_RECURSIVE

+A boolean determining whether to search sub-directories of the paths listed above.
+If False, then only the directories listed above (and none of their sub-directories) will be searched.
+If this environment variable is not set, defaults to `True`.

+##### USE_PKG_AUTO_VERSION_OFFSET

+Only applicable to auto-versioned use packages.
+Ignored for baked-version use packages.
+This variable defines where in the path to look for the version number - given as an offset from the location of the use package.
+For example, if the path to the use package is:

+`/this/is/the/path/to/the/use/package/v001/wrapper/package.use`

+then you would want to set the offset to 2, meaning it would look up the hierarchy by two levels and find `v001`.
+If this environment variable is not set, defaults to `2`.

+##### USE_PKG_PACKAGES

+This is a system variable that stores all of the use packages that were found on all of the search paths for the current shell.
+Do not modify this variable by hand.

+##### USE_PKG_HISTORY_FILE

+This is a system variable that stores the path to a temporary file that contains the history of use commands in the current shell.
+It is used to perform a smart 'unuse'.
+Do not modify this variable nor the linked file by hand.

 ---